apache/arrow/docs/source/java/flight.rst

 =================

 Servers and clients support custom middleware (or interceptors) that are called on every request and can modify the request in a limited fashion.
-These can be implemented by implements `FlightServerMiddleware` and `FlightClientMiddleware` interface methods.
+These can be implemented by implementing the `FlightServerMiddleware` and `FlightClientMiddleware` interfaces.

 Middleware are fairly limited, but they can add headers to a request/response.